heutelbeck/sapl-policy-engine/CONTRIBUTING.md

 To create a pull request for your code, you need to use a fork (except you are a maintainer). \
 Look up [here][github-fork-guide] how to create a fork and [here][github-fork-pr-guide] to create a pull request.

+All commits in your code contribution need to be signed.
+You can find more information on signing commits [here][github-signing-commits]

 **Apply the default provided template to your pull request!**

 Once all required pipelines execute, tests pass and the changes are approved, the pull request will be merged by a maintainer.